wtong98/IndpStudy2016-17/README.md

 the official instructions online for installing the framework.

 ## Running the Neural Net
+All the files necessary to run the neural net are located in the directory RNNintendo_v1.
+To

 *stuff goes here*
 *get Tensorflow + Magenta* something something